opvious/abaca/README.md

 ## Alternatives

-See below for a short list of related libraries that we tried.
+See below for a short list of related libraries.
 Abaca is inspired by our favorite parts from each of them.

 + [`openapi-fetch`](https://github.com/drwpow/openapi-typescript), lightweight
-  with excellent schema types via `openapi-typescript` (also used by Abaca under the hood)
+  with excellent schema types via `openapi-typescript`
 + [`oazapfts`](https://github.com/oazapfts/oazapfts), granular response codes in
   explicit mode
 + [`openapi-typescript-codegen`](https://github.com/ferdikoomen/openapi-typescript-codegen),